Maximiliano Lovera

-Maximiliano Alberto Lovera (born 9 March 1999) is an Argentine professional footballer who plays as a winger for Primera División club Rosario Central.
+Maximiliano Alberto Lovera (born 9 March 1999) is an Argentine professional footballer who plays as a winger for Categoría Primera A club Independiente Santa Fe on loan from Primera División club Rosario Central.

 Club career

 Rosario Central

 Lovera joined the Rosario Central senior squad for the 2016 Argentine Primera División season, making his professional debut on 2 May 2016 during a loss to Gimnasia y Esgrima.
 He made one further appearance during 2016, versus Quilmes on 15 May.
 In his first match of 2016–17, in December, Lovera netted the first goal of his career in a defeat against Lanús.
 He ended that season with two goals in sixteen fixtures.

 Olympiacos

 On 31 August 2019, after three goals in sixty-nine matches, Lovera left Rosario Central for Super League Greece side Olympiacos; for a reported initial fee of €3.3 million.
 His first appearance came against Lamia on 28 September.
 He netted two goals in a round of sixteen victory over Kalamata on 15 January 2020 in the Greek Cup; the final for which, in August, was postponed due to Lovera's positive COVID-19 test.
 After featuring in a cup match against Panetolikos on 20 January 2021, Lovera departed on loan.